igvteam/igv-docs/README.md

 # IGV Docs Website

 To get started, pull this repo and then:
-- `conda env create -f igv-docs-env.yml` to install the Comda environment with necessary dependencies.
+- `conda env create -f igv-docs-env.yml` to install the Conda environment with necessary dependencies.
 - `conda activate igv-docs` to activate the environment (the exact command might differ for Anaconda).
 - `cd igv-docs`
 - `mkdocs serve` to start the MkDocs live-preview web server.